joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 > ![](images/mfTrapnell.png)
 >
 >    > ### {% icon comment %} Comments
 >    > The ~300 genes should be random.
-Nonetheless we still have significant terms… [Rever este comentário com o Daniel Faria]
+Nonetheless we still have significant terms…
 >    {: .comment}
 {: .hands_on}